AY2425S2-CS2103T-T11-1/tp/docs/UserGuide.md

 4. Open a [terminal](#terminal) and `cd` into the folder you put the `[.jar file]` in.

-5. Use the command `java -jar nusmates.jar` to run the application.
+5. Use the command `java -jar "nusmates.jar"` to run the application.
    A [GUI](#gui) similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)